pylipp/financeager/README.md

 Add earnings (no/positive sign) and expenses (negative sign) to the database:

     > financeager add burgers -19.99 --category Restaurants
     > financeager add lottery 123.45 --date 2017-03-14

 Category and date can be optionally specified.
-They default to None and the current day's date, resp.
+They default to None and the current day's date, resp. `financeager` will try to derive the entry category from the database if not specified.
+If several matches are found, the default category is used.

 Add repetitive entries using the `-r FREQUENCY [START END]` flag.

     > financeager add rent -500 -r monthly 2017-01-01 -c rent